 Pie Chart in QlikView is very useful to display the Country wise, Region Wise Sales, etc. Let us see how to Create Pie Chart in QlikView with an example.
 For this QlikView Pie Chart demo, we are going to use the data present in the following Excel table.

 From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.

 Create a Pie Chart in QlikView

 In this QlikView Pie Chart example, we find out which country had the maximum share (big slice) of the sales.
 For this, we are going to use the Country Column as the dimension data, and the Sales Amount expression as the slice size.

 We can create a QlikView pie chart in multiple ways: Right-click on the Report area opens the Context menu.
 Please select the New Sheet Object, and then select the Charts.. option.

 Second approach: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

 Please select the Dimension column to use in the QlikView Pie chart.
 For this example, we are adding the Country dimension to the used dimension section.
 Refer Import data from Excel to QlikView article in QlikView to understand importing the excel tables.

 Clicking the Next button at Dimension page opens the Expression page.
 On top of that, a pop-up window called Edit Expression opened.
 Use this window to write the custom expression for the QlikView Pie Chart data, or select the Columns.

 Here, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
 Note, if you know how to write an expression, then write it on the empty space under the Expression OK section

 Click the OK button to close the edit expression window, and then click the Next button.

 Here, specify the sorting order for the dimensions.
 In this example, we sort the country Names in Ascending order.

-The next page is to change the look and style of a Pie chart.
+The next page is to change the look and style.
 Here, we can select the 3D or 2D Pie chart.